 The following gums may be used interchangeably, in equal amounts:

-- If you are gum intolerant, use three times the amount of psyllium husk powder with equal amounts of water.
-Warning: It makes dough much softer and takes about 10 minutes or more for the psyllium husk powder to absorb the liquid.
+- If you are gum intolerant, use three times the amount of psyllium husk powder with equal to double the amount of water.
+Warning: It makes the dough much softer and takes about 10 minutes or more for the psyllium husk powder to absorb the liquid.

 Read my article on Psyllium Husk.

 Homemade Pumpkin Spice Recipe

 Many multiple ingredient spices contain gluten.
 To be safe, make your own by combining 1 teaspoon ground cinnamon, 1/4 teaspoon ground nutmeg, 1/4 teaspoon ground ginger, and 1/8 teaspoon ground cloves.

 Gluten Free Egg Substitutes